bbauska/UC-Davis-JS-Basics/readme.md

 </p>

-So if we go over and view the page, currently, without having set that checkbox, you can see I\'ve got a checkbox here but it\'s not checked.
+So if we go over and view the page, currently, without having set that checkbox, you can see I&apos;ve got a checkbox here but it&apos;s not checked.
 When I refresh the page, it comes up as checked by default.
 And if I come down here and look at this, You can see checked equals check that added that attribute into my HTML here.